Contact us — Available 24/7/365 (855) 3247-FLOOD · +1 855-324-7356

 Integrated Mould Prevention

 One of the biggest concerns following water damage Picton events is the eventual growth of mould.
 In the humid summers of Eastern Ontario, mould can colonize a surface in less than two days.
 As part of our comprehensive service, we integrate mould remediation protocols into our drying plan.
-If we find existing growth during the mitigation phase, our AMRT-certified technicians can handle the removal safely under containment.
+If we find existing growth during the mitigation phase, our CMR-certified technicians can handle the removal safely under containment.

 Serving the Entire Prince Edward County Region